Budjerah

-Budjerah Slabb, known mononymously as Budjerah, is an Aboriginal Australian singer-songwriter from Fingal Head, New South Wales.
+Budjerah Julum Slabb (/ˈbʊdʒəˌrʌ/ BUUJ-ə-ruh; born 17 March 2002), known mononymously as Budjerah, is an Australian singer from Fingal Head, New South Wales.
 He is a Coodjinburra man from the Bundjalung nation.

 His debut single "Missing You" was released in October 2020.
 Budjerah performed the track live for Australian live music program The Sound on 6 December 2020.
-After winning the Michael Gudinski Breakthrough Artist award at the 2021 ARIA Awards, Budjerah went on to release his debut EP “Conversations” in April 2022 and launched his first-ever global tour.
+After winning the Michael Gudinski Breakthrough Artist award at the 2021 ARIA Awards, Budjerah went on to release his debut EP Conversations in April 2022 and launched his first-ever global tour.

+In 2023, Budjerah, won the Artist of the Year award at the National Indigenous Music Awards.

 Early life

-Budjerah Slabb was born in 2002.
-His parents are licensed pastors.
-Budjerah told NME "When I was born… it was like 'oh, we gotta do band rehearsal, we gotta do worship practice for Sunday' and I'd come along to that.
-I think just being surrounded by that, I learned a lot and it just stuck.
-I've just lived music all my life."

-Slabb said "I grew up singing Sam Cooke and listening to gospel singers like The Clark Sisters.
+Budjerah Julum Slabb was born on 17 March 2002 in Fingal Head, located 5 kilometres south of the Queensland–New South Wales border in the Gold Coast–Tweed region.
+His parents are licensed pastors and he subsequently grew up singing gospel music in churches throughout his upbringing.
+Budjerah said "I grew up singing Sam Cooke and listening to gospel singers like The Clark Sisters.
 That's the kind of music that has been around since I was little."
+Along with performing in churches, Budjerah would regularly perform in venues on the Gold Coast such as Carrara Stadium in front of more than 18,000 people during a Gold Coast Suns' home game.